Caustic fringes for wave dark matter: Numerical simulations

 \subsection{Results}

 \textbf{1D simulations.} We run a series of wave simulations of the collapse of an initial overdensity in a single spatial dimension for $8$ different masses spanning a factor of $128$.
+The value of the masses is given in terms of $\hbar/m$ which takes values $\hbar/m = 4 \times 10^{-4} / 2^n$ for $n = [0,1,\dots,7]$ in simulation units.
 In addition, we run an N-body particle simulation corresponding to the same initial condition.
 Snapshots of both (for one particular mass for the wave simulation) are shown in Figure \ref{fig:evolution1D}.
 One can see how the density grows with time in both the wave and particle simulations, with interference fringes developing in the former.
 In particular, at the caustic (indicated by the dashed line), the particle density becomes very large, while the density remains finite in the wave simulation.

 In Figure \ref{fig:background}, we zoom in around the caustic of interest.
 The left panel shows the phase space in the N-body particle simulation after significant collapse has occurred.
 The right panel shows the (suitably normalized) density for the wave simulations of 8 different values of $m$.
 The Airy function provides a good description of all of them, in accordance with equation (\ref{psiAicaustic2}).
 In particular, both the separation between the first two fringes, and the first fringe width, are accurately described by equations (\ref{eqn:r_fringe}) and (\ref{eqn:caustic_width}).
 This is a non-trivial check: the numerical simulations make no approximation about the potential, i.e. it's determined self-consistently by solving the Poisson equation, while the analytic prediction based on the Airy function assumes a constant local acceleration $a$ (here measured from the simulations at the caustic location).
 The scaling of the fringe pattern with $a$ and the mass $m$ works as predicted.